ERIGrid2/toolbox_doe_sa/benchmark_2_example/README.md

 > python -m pip install -r requirements.txt
 ```

+If pandapipes fails to be installed with pip, it might be needed to install it from its [repository](https://github.com/e2nIEE/pandapipes).

 ## Running the benchmark simulations

 Run a benchmark simulation with **voltage control enabled** with the following command: